om-maheshwari123/website.github.io/_pages/about.md

+---
+permalink: /
+title: "About Me"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am a PhD Scholar in the Discipline of Electrical Engineering at nanoDC Lab, IIT Gandhinagar working with [Prof. NIhar Ranjan Mohapatra](https://iitgn.ac.in/faculty/ee/fac-nihar).
 I currently work on designing an efficient Reconfigurable FET.
 * [Detailed CV](https://drive.google.com/file/d/1D6B174anZdK0CyChXLqFc-WIMe4AHl98/view?usp=sharing)